jcmoraisjr/haproxy-ingress/README.md

 The `--reload-strategy` command-line argument is used to select which reload strategy HAProxy should use.
 The following options are available:

-Note: at this moment this implementation is only on the repository.
+Note: at this moment this implementation is only on the `canary` tag.

 * `native`: Uses native HAProxy reload option `-sf`.
 This is the default option.
 * `multibinder`: Uses GitHub's [multibinder](https://github.com/github/multibinder).
 This [link](https://githubengineering.com/glb-part-2-haproxy-zero-downtime-zero-delay-reloads-with-multibinder/)